Transition metal complexes of 2,2'-bipyridine

 Transition metal complexes of 2,2'-bipyridine are coordination complexes containing one or more 2,2'-bipyridine ligands.
 Complexes have been described for all of the transition metals.
 Although few have any practical value, these complexes have been influential.
-2,2'-Bipyridine is classified as a diimine ligand.
+2,2'-Bipyridine (bipy) is classified as a diimine ligand.
 Unlike the structures of pyridine complexes, the two rings in bipy are coplanar, which facilitates electron delocalization.
 As a consequence of this delocalization, bipy complexes often exhibit distinctive optical and redox properties.

 Complexes

 Bipy forms a wide variety of complexes.
 Almost always, it is a bidentate ligand, binding metal centers with the two nitrogen atoms.
 Examples: